renovatebot/renovate/docs/usage/getting-started/running.md

 You must run the Docker images in a `linux/amd64` container.
 We're working on `linux/arm64` container support.
-You can't run the Docker images on a Windows or macOS container.
+You can't run the Docker images in a Windows or macOS container.

 In general, you can run Renovate natively on Windows as long as you have all tools it will need (e.g. `npm`, `pipenv`, etc.) preinstalled before you run Renovate.